jpe90/emacs-clj-deps-new/README.md

 If you've defined your own deps.new templates and wish to include them in this extension, you can do so without modifying the supplied lisp file.

 You'll want to familiarize yourself with the basics of Transient.
 The [Developer Quick Start Manual](https://github.com/magit/transient/wiki/Developer-Quick-Start-Guide) and [Transient Manual](https://magit.vc/manual/transient.html#Defining-New-Commands) are good places to get started.
 In particular, note the section on [modifying existing transients](https://magit.vc/manual/transient.html#Modifying-Existing-Transients).

+When adding new transient prefixes, you'll want to modify symbol `'clj-deps-new`, which refers to the prefix containing built-in deps.new commands.
 As a quick example, you can add a silly entry to the Prefix list by evaluating the following expression:
 ```
 (transient-append-suffix 'clj-deps-new "p"
   '("h" "hello" (lambda () (interactive) (message "hello"))))